 Visual Studio Codes fan base is ever growing, but there are still benefits with using the full Visual Studio solution with all it's extensions and features.
 Since integrating modern web development workflows involving npm, wepback and TypeScript is not always straight forward, I've decided to blog and demonstrate about maximizing your Visual Studio experience.
 The tutorial walks you through everything - from setting up the development environment up to automatically testing and deploying your code to IIS or Azure.View Fork on GtHub

 The xBim Project on GitHub hosts a lot of open source code to make working with Building Information Models (BIM) in the construction industry easy. xbim-meets-angular is intended as a demonstrator for analyzing and rendering architectural models in the browser.View Fork on GtHub

 Hopefully, you never have to parse RTF (Rich Text Format).
 If you can't get around it, you're most likely using the dreaded WinForms RichTextBox.
 Unfortunately, this prevents your code from going full cross platform, WinForms is only available in the full .Net Framework.
 Dangl.TextConverter to the rescue!
-It's a custom built parsed that translates both RTF and Html into plain text.
+It's a custom built parser that translates both RTF and Html into plain text and back.
 It's not on GitHub due to a lot of RTF edge cases in it's test suite, but it's on NuGet and I'll be happy to send you the source code sans tests if you need it.